Los Angeles, CA

-Peter Renn is a Senior Attorney in the Western Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.
+Peter Renn is Counsel in the Western Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people, and everyone living with HIV.

 Renn has fought to defend nondiscrimination laws that protect LGBT people against constitutional attack, including on religious grounds.
 He represents a lesbian couple who were turned away from a business establishment in Hawai‘i because of the business owner’s religious beliefs in Cervelli v.
-Aloha Bed & Breakfast, a case in which the state civil rights agency has also intervened.
-The case, which Renn successfully argued before the trial court and is now on appeal, advances the principle that a religious motivation does not create a right to discriminate in violation of civil rights laws.
+Aloha Bed & Breakfast, which resulted in court rulings upholding the enforcement of nondiscrimination laws.
+He also represented a transgender customer who was turned away by a California barbershop in Oliver v.
+The Barbershop because of the business owner’s religious beliefs relating to gender expression.

 Renn graduated magna cum laude from Harvard Law School, where he was an executive editor of the Harvard Civil Rights-Civil Liberties Law Review.
 Following law school, Renn clerked for the Honorable Lawrence K. Karlton in the United States District Court for the Eastern District of California.
 He received his bachelor’s degree summa cum laude in psychology and Plan II from the University of Texas at Austin.
 Before joining Lambda Legal, Renn was a litigation associate at the law firm of Munger, Tolles & Olson in Los Angeles.
 He is a recipient of the National LGBT Bar Association’s Best LGBT Lawyers Under 40 Award.
 Renn is a member of the California bar.